meows/party/README.md

    npm run dev
    ```

    > Next.js will launch a dev server accessible over your local network.
-If
+You
-   > your hostname is `meow` then you can access the dev server from another
+   > can access the dev server from another device on the same local network at
+   > `hostname.local:3000`.
+Get your hostname by typing `hostname` into the
-   > device at `meow.local:3000`.
+   > terminal.

 2. Launch a db explorer.
 This command also confirms that prisma is working.
 This
    command should open a brower window at `localhost:5555`.